oist/optinist/docs/gui_flowchart.md

 </p>

 ## Finish Run
-If you put on select tab in algorithm node, the node is finished running.
+If the node get select tab in algorithm node, it means that the node is finished running.
 You can check result image, timseries or heatmap data at the visualize page.
 <br>
 <p align="center">